sjl/.plan/README.markdown

 Ubuntu package doesn't).
 Toilet's rainbows aren't as nice as lolcat's, but the tradeoff of not needing ruby is worth it.

+Got Hugo installed on the Linux box and made a build of my site.
+I hope I didn't break anything.
+Made a couple of tweaks to fix a couple of issues I noticed in Firefox on Linux.
+Hand-compiled the LessCSS to avoid having to install NodeJS on the machine.
+Removed the timeago jQuery plugin -- the quest to exterminate all JS on my website continues.

 [figlet]: http://www.figlet.org/
 [lolcat]: https://github.com/busyloop/lolcat
 [toilet]: http://caca.zoy.org/wiki/toilet